-As the repercussions of the COVID-19 pandemic endure, many organizations are still concerned about the pandemic’s effect on business operations, continuity, and service delivery.
+As the repercussions of the Covid-19 pandemic linger, many organizations are still concerned about the pandemic’s long-term effect on business operations, continuity, and service delivery.

-Senior leadership must manage operational risk to mitigate those effects today and protect the organization from other unexpected shocks in the future.
+Senior leaders must manage operational risk to mitigate those effects today, and to protect the organization from other unexpected shocks in the future.
 If executives don’t do that job well, their missteps could lead to risk events that disrupt operations, hurt the bottom line, and perhaps even cause organizational failure.

-In this article, we share some key strategies to manage operational risk in a post-COVID world.
+In this article, we share some key strategies for optimal operational risk management in a post-Covid world.

 In this challenging landscape, organizations must find ways to assure operational continuity.
 To do that, it’s crucial to manage operational risk.

-Before unpacking risk management process and strategies to manage operational risk, let’s first understand what “operational risk” really means.
-Simply put, operational risk is the risk of losses resulting from disruptions to operations and internal processes.
+Before unpacking the risk management process, let’s first understand what “operational risk” really means.
+Simply put, operational risk is the risk of losses resulting from disruptions to business processes and internal operations.

 Considered a subset of enterprise risk management, operational risk can result from: